susanfg/bmicalc/README.md

 · Test cases for the method bmi():
-We are going to try with valid and invalid values for both parameters. weight < 0, it has to throw an error weight = 0, it has to throw an error height < 0, it has to throw an error height = 0, it has to throw an error weight = 65, height = 1.6, it has to return 25.390625 weight = 70, height = 1.85, it has to return 20.4528853
+We are going to try with valid and invalid values for both parameters. weight < 0, it has to throw an error weight > 800, it has to throw an error weight = 0, it has to throw an error height < 0, it has to throw an error height > 3, it has to throw an error height = 0, it has to throw an error weight = 65, height = 1.6, it has to return 25.390625 weight = 70, height = 1.85, it has to return 20.4528853